on this page

 Read more about Disability Employment Services on the JobAccess website.

-If you already get support through the current DES program, you’ll:
+If you already get support through the current DES program, you’ll continue to get the services you get now.

 You’ll need to continue to attend all appointments, job interviews and activities that are organised for you.
 If you don’t, your payment may be affected.